Fairfax County VA: George Washington And More

 Most of the injured young men, many just teen-agers, were stashed in the attic, which was never wallpapered.
 Hence, it’s where you’ll find the best-preserved graffiti.
 Sadly, this floor is inaccessible to visitors for safety reasons.

 But never fear.
 The 3rd floor has been recreated in the new Visitor’s Center – so you can see these “diaries on walls” – every signature, every scribble, and every amateur drawing.
 Including, of course, crudely explicit men’s and women’s genitalia.
-Open Tues-Sat 10-3, one hour guided tours 1pm Tues-Sat, free.

-Workhouse Art Center Lorton VA
+Workhouse Arts Center walkway along the Quad, Lorton VA

 VISIT/SHOP/MAKE: Workhouse Arts Center, Lorton

+At the turn of last century, President Teddy Roosevelt supported a new way to reform low-level, drunk, and petty criminals: teach these men a trade and the value of a good day’s work before returning them to society.
 Prisoners made the bricks that built this reformatory in 1910.
 At that time, “lower level offenders” were assigned far from the “terrible prison conditions in DC.”

 In 1917, suffragists, arrested and locked up here for picketing in front of the White House, went on a hunger strike.
 They endured the famous “Night of Terror,” hours of violent force-feeding that turned public opinion towards ratifying 19th Amendment passed.